 I have a degree, now what?

 If you don't know what career you want when you graduate, you may have more options than you think.
-There are jobs in law, finance, IT and management that are open to graduates from any degree background.
+There are many jobs you can do with any degree background in areas such as law, finance, IT and management.

 Careers open to graduates from all degree backgrounds